Casey463/Remote-Dev/README.md

 This Project was created alongside the ByteGrad Javascript class.
 This project is sample code that shows how to do the following:

 * Create a professional-standard CSS styled HTML page, that reacts to user events such as hovers, and uses up-to-date technology like flex-box.
-* Uses Javascript to create a system that reacts to inputs in a dynamic and consistent way, using queries to the ByteGrad "Example Job Database"
+* Uses Javascript to create a system that reacts to inputs in a dynamic and consistent way, using queries to the ByteGrad "Example Job Database".
-* Uses Typescript to keep data types consistent, and create a more readable codebase
+* Uses Typescript to keep data types consistent, and create a more readable codebase.
 * Allows for Job Searching, Pagination, Bookmarking, Hash-Link-Navigation, and sorting of Job entries.
 * Demonstrates use of webpack, post-css, and babel to create a lightweight, well packaged, and universally-available  App.